NotTheRightGuy/Learning-Git/README.md

 - > Relative movement in tree
 - > git remote

-If you are not comfortablle with video tutorials and would like a more interactive way of learning, following is a real cool website to practice in
+If you are not comfortablle with video tutorials and would like a more interactive way of learning, following is a really cool website to practice in

 - [Learn Git Branching](https://learngitbranching.js.org/)

 There is no need to dive in advance concepts and topics but learning so will help you in development.

-# What to do if I'm done with git
+# What to do if your done with git

 You will find 3 files in this repository